drinkcoffee/drinkcoffee.github.io/experience.md

 **Partnerships**: I have maintained relationships with blockchain services vendors and negotiated contract renewals.

-# Ethereum Engineering Group Meet-up (December 2017 to Present): Organiser & Speaker
+# Ethereum & AI Engineering Group Meet-up (December 2017 to Present): Organiser & Speaker
-The [Ethereum Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each week or two.
-We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, law, social aspects of blockchain, and much more.
+The [Ethereum & AI Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each two weeks.
+We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, law, social aspects of blockchain, the intersection of AI and blockchain, and much more.
 All talks are recorded and appear on [YouTube](https://www.youtube.com/channel/UC2iGGbbKzS2hYwcZ9xBS-6A).
-Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 50K views.
-I am the driving force behind the group, and have personally delivered more than a dozen talks.
+Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 55K views.
+I am the driving force behind the group, and have personally delivered more than a thirty talks.
 For more information see my meetup [project page](../projects/meetup).

 # Whatgame Studios (December 2024 to Present): Co-Founder / Game Designer / Game Dev

 Whatgame Studios is developing a range of daily play puzzle games.
-In the first game, [14Numbers](https://whatgamestudios.com/14numbers/), you have the numbers one to ten, 25, 50, 75, and 100, and need to come up with three solutions that solve for the daily target number.
-The game is available on Apple's App Store and Google Play.
-I have helped with game design, implementation and operations.
+The games are Unity apps with Vercel Fast API backends.
+The games are available on Apple's App Store and Google Play.
+In [14Numbers](https://whatgamestudios.com/14numbers/), you have the numbers one to  ten, 25, 50, 75, and 100, and need to come up with three solutions that solve for the daily target number.
+With [Worcadian](https://whatgamestudios.com/worcadian/), starting with a seed word, create as many words as you can using only the letters A to Z. I have helped with game design, implementation and operations.

 # Uniswap Foundation (February to March 2023): Advisor / Consultant
 I have advised on [Uniswap's Cross-Chain Bridge Assessment Process](https://gov.uniswap.org/t/cross-chain-bridge-assessment-process/20148/47).